Current Initatives

 HWW University Presses Retreat

-The HWW University Presses Retreat will be held at the Humanities Research Institute at the University of Illinois Urbana-Champaign on July 22-23, 2024.
-The goal of this event is an exchange of ideas about how the community-based humanities research of HWW Grand Research Challenge (GRC) teams might find a home in book format.
-The retreat sessions will be geared toward providing faculty PIs and their community partners with the opportunity to learn more about the publication process (both academic and trade).
+The HWW University Presses Retreat was held at the Humanities Research Institute at the University of Illinois Urbana-Champaign on July 22-23, 2024.
+The goal of this event was to exchange ideas about how the community-based humanities research of HWW Grand Research Challenge (GRC) teams might find a home in book format.

-Press representatives from the University of Illinois, the University of Iowa, the University of Minnesota, Twin Cities, and Northwestern University will participate in this retreat.
+Press representatives from the University of Illinois, the University of Iowa, the University of Minnesota, Twin Cities, and Northwestern University participated in this retreat.

 Theory of Change Workshops

-In Spring of 2024, in collaboration with Four Corners Global Consulting Group, HWW will support 2-3 consortium centers to participate in workshops in order to design of a “Theory of Change” for their respective programs and initiatives.
+In Spring 2024, in collaboration with Four Corners Global Consulting Group, HWW supported a group of consortium centers to participate in workshops in order to design of a “Theory of Change” for their respective programs and initiatives.
 The Theory of Change exercise is a strategic planning, decision-making, measurement, and communications tool, allowing project leaders and managers to clearly and logically articulate goals, objectives, intermediate results, and activities for their organizations.

 HWW Toolkits